missing-user/missing-user.github.io/_portfolio/frust.md

   - "/images/frust_dark.webp"
 ---

 A website for our fellow physics student to share their frustration.
-Click the button and everyone online can see what you're struggling with – _Live\!_
+Click the button to tell everyone online what you're struggling with – _Live\!_